DEPARTMENT.FACULTY

 abunasaramu@gmail.com

-Dr. Nasar also served as the Chairman of the Department of Applied Chemistry from January 3, 2021, to January 2, 2024.
-He has also served as member of statutory bodies like the Academic Council (January 3, 2021, to January 2, 2024) and the Court (June 12, 2023 to January 2, 2024) of the Aligarh Muslim University.
+Dr. Nasar has also demonstrated leadership in academia, serving as Chairman of the Department of Applied Chemistry from January 3, 2021, to January 2, 2024.
+Additionally, he has been a member of key statutory bodies at Aligarh Muslim University, including the Academic Council (January 3, 2021 – January 2, 2024) and the Court (June 12, 2023 – January 2, 2024).